Mark111112/javbusGUI/README.md

 Inspired by the nice work of "https://github.com/ovnrain/javbus-api".
-Really convenience especially when you are in a limited network environment.
+Really convenient especially when you are in a limited network environment.

 !!!
 YOU HAVE TO SETUP YOUR OWN API AND ADD IN THE API LINK IN JSON FILE TO FUNCTION NORMALLY!!!